2021 has been a big year for our planet – and for all of us.

 Rare footage of tigers from Thailand and Russia gives us hope of tiger populations recovering.

 Thanks to you, our supporters, the Land of the Leopard National Park in Russia recorded 3 times more tigers compared with 2012.
-The camera trapping programme monitors tigers in the National Park year-round, with the most recent results estimating the Amur tiger population at 30 individuals – a three-fold increase from the 9-10 individuals present in 2012.

 In Thailand, recent camera trap footage gives us further evidence of the need to continue protecting the landscape – one of the last strongholds for tigers.